 On a different note though, I was surprised by the number of Bengali people living here in Kalpa.
 There are quite a few of them out here.

 I am not getting into a very detailed review because there really is not much to write.
 But in short, this is a great place to stay in Kalpa.
-Other tourist attractions like suicide point, Roghi village etc is also not very far away.
+Other tourist attractions like suicide point, Roghi village, etc are also not very far away.
 It will take you about 15 to 20 minutes at least to walk down to Kalpa town from this hotel.

 To read a detailed review of this hotel along with a few pictures, please read Hotel Parvati – A Decent Place to Stay in Kalpa.